grommunio/gromox/README.rst

 Gromox is the central groupware server component of grammm.
 It is capable of serving as a replacement for Microsoft Exchange and compatibles.
-Connectivity options include Outlook Anywhere (RPC-over-HTTP), IMAP/POP3, an SMTP-speaking LDA, and a PHP module with a Z-MAPI function subset.
+Connectivity options include RPC/HTTP (Outlook Anywhere), IMAP, POP3, an SMTP-speaking LDA, and a PHP module with a Z-MAPI function subset.

 Gromox relies on other components to provide a sensibly complete mail system, such as Postfix as a mail transfer agent, and grammm-admin for user management.